Nastel/TNT4J/README.md

 <b>Several key features make TNT4J a prime choice for your java application:</b>

-### Logback & Log4J Integration
+### SLF4J & LOG4J Integration
+TNT4J integrates with SLF4J & LOG4J.
+Other logging frameworks can be supported by implementing `EventSinkFactory` & `EventSink` interfaces.
-TNT4J integrates with Logback & Log4J or any other logging framework via a concept of an `EventSink`.
-TNT4J default integration is with log4j.
+TNT4J default integration is with SLF4J.

-First, all TNT4J messages can be routed via a log4j event sink and therefore can take advantage of the whole log4j framework.
+All TNT4J messages can be routed via a SLF4J/LOG4J event sink and therefore can take advantage of the underlying logging framework.
-Second, TNT4J includes `TNT4JAppender` for log4j & Logback which allows developers to send event messages to TNT4J via this corresponding appenders and take advantage of TNT4j functionality.
+TNT4J includes `TNT4JAppender` for log4j & Logback (SLF4J) which allows developers to send event messages to TNT4J via this corresponding appenders and take advantage of TNT4J functionality.

 Developers may also enrich event messages and pass context to TNT4J using hashtag enrichment scheme.
 Hash tags are used to decorate event messages with important meta data about each log message.
 This meta data is used to generate TNT4J tracking events:
 ```java